GaussianDWM: 3D Gaussian Driving World Model for Unified Scene Understanding and Multi-Modal Generation: Method

-\textbf{Task-aware Language-guided Sampling} However, directly converting all Gaussians into tokens would exceed the maximum token length limits of LLMs, and the high degree of redundancy in the Gaussian set would make it difficult for the LLM to reason about spatial interactions across different views.
+This section introduces the world understanding module.
+The Large Language Model (LLM) interprets driving scenarios from the world tokenizer outputs $\mathcal{G}_i \in \mathbb{R}^{N\times C}$ according to user instructions.
+Then, the LLM parses the user instruction $\mathcal{T}_i$ and extracts world knowledge from the driving scene, generating both a textual answer $t_i$ and a language feature representation $C_L$, which is later used as a condition signal for scene generation.
+This feature encodes high-level world knowledge as well as spatial information and is later used as a condition for scene generation.
+We implement the LLM using the widely adopted Qwen3 model~\cite{qwen3}.
+The overall architecture is: \textbf{Task-aware Language-guided Sampling} However, directly converting all Gaussians into tokens would exceed the maximum token length limits of LLMs, and the high degree of redundancy in the Gaussian set would make it difficult for the LLM to reason about spatial interactions across different views.
 To address this, we propose a task-aware hybrid sampling strategy tailored for 3D Gaussian scene representations.
 For scene understanding tasks, we adopt a global sampling strategy that preserves holistic scene information by selecting a representative subset of Gaussians.
 We apply both uniform sampling and top-k sampling to select $N = 4096$ gaussian tokens from the hundreds of thousands in the scene, which are then fed into the LLM.
 In contrast, for 2D and 3D visual grounding tasks, we further introduce a language-guided sampling module, which re-tokenizes the dense scene representation into a more compact and sparse form conditioned on the text query.
-Specifically, we apply cross-attention between the 3D Gaussian features and the text query to identify and retain only those Gaussians that are most relevant to the query.
+Specifically, we apply similarity calculation between the 3D Gaussian features and the text query to identify and retain only those Gaussians that are most relevant to the query.
 This design is highly effective for both 2D and 3D grounding tasks, as it enables the model to selectively inject the most relevant 3D spatial information into the language reasoning process.
 Compared with the previous Hermes framework, our 3D Gaussian--based LLM model can effectively respond to user queries about the driving environment, providing scene descriptions and answers to visual questions.
-In addition, it supports both 2D and 3D visual grounding tasks, achieving state-of-the-art performance.
+In addition, it supports both 2D and 3D visual grounding tasks, achieving state-of-the-art performance in terms of averaged metrics.